bvbohnen/x4-projects/API Functions.md

 API args (all widgets)
 * col
   - Integer, column to place the widget in.
+  - Uses 1-based indexing.
-  - Generally required for all widgets.
+  - Required for now.
-* echo
+* echo = none
-  - Optional, any data type.
+  - May be any data type.
   - This is returned in the table sent to signalled callback cues, for user convenience.

 Widget properties (all widgets)
 * scaling = true
   - Bool, coordinates and dimensions will be scaled by the ui scaling factor.
-  - Generally unused.
 * width, height = 0
   - Ints, widget dimension overrides.
-  - Generally unused.
 * x, y = 0
   - Ints, placement offsets.
-  - Generally unused.
 * mouseOverText = ""
   - String, text to display on mouseover.